cubt85iz/automatos-server/etc/containers/systemd/README.md

 [Nextcloud](https://nextcloud.com) is a self-hosted file storage and sync platform with powerful collaboration capabilities for remote work and data protection.

+### Opnsense-bkp

+[opnsense-bkp](https://github.com/cubt85iz/opnsense-bkp.github) is a container that connects to a specified opnsense router and downloads its configuration.

 ### Paperless-ngx

 [Paperless-ngx](https://docs.paperless-ngx.com/) transforms your physical documents into a searchable online archive that you can keep, well, less paper.